jornamon/mp-bmp3xx-full/README.md

 The driver is composed of three files: `sensor.py`, `bmp3xx.py` and `bmp3xx_data_structure.py`.
 All three must be copied to the board (`/` or `/lib`) in order for it to work.

-The best way to start is by following the provided examples [here](https://github.com/jornamon/mp-bmp3xx-full/tree/main/examples).
+The best way to start is by following the provided [tutorial](./tutorial.md) and [examples](./examples).
 Although it's still a work in progress, the code is also reasonably well documented, so it would be easy to take a look if you want to check out how it works or all available options that may not be covered in the examples.

 ## Driver structure